Aliakbar-Hosseinzadeh/Aliakbar-Hosseinzadeh/README.md

 - 👋 Hi, I’m @Aliakbar-Hosseinzadeh
-- 👀 I’m interested in DevOps, python and FastAPI/Django.
+- 👀 I’m interested in DevOps, python, FastAPI and Django.
 - 🌱 I’m currently learning ML.
 - 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me: aliakbar.hosseinzadeh@gmail.com